Zelgadis87/npm-versionator/README.md

 # What does it do?
 At the most fundamental level, whenever the user decides to (pre)release a new version of its software, this tool will take the existing work on the *develop* branch and use it to tag a new version on the Git repository and on the NPM package.json file.
 The developer is guided thorough the processm by first ensuring that the new version is valid and then by giving instructions on how to proceed to release the newly created version.

 When creating a release, all development made to *develop* is merged on a new release branch, named after the new version number.
 On this branch, the CHANGELOG.md file is updated with the new features and fixes that are getting released and the NPM package is increased.
-The work is finally merged to *master*, where it is tagged, and it is merged back on *develop*.
+This branch is tagged with the new version tag.
+The work is finally merged to *master* and back to *develop*.
 Commands to push the changes and publish the package are emitted for the developer convenience.
 Nothing is ever pushed automatically by the tool.

 When creating a pre-release version, the work gets tagged directly on the *develop* branch and instructions are given to the developer on how to publish its unstable package, without breaking existing dependants libraries.